Get answers to your nutrition and healthy eating questions. Visit www.eatrightontario.ca or call us toll-free at 1-877-510-510-2.

 Call us toll-free† at 1-877-510-510-2 to speak directly with a Registered Dietitian.

 Health Canada recommends that all Canadians should aim to get at least half of their grain servings as whole grains.
-This means 3-4 whole grain servings per day depending on your age and gender.
+This means 3-4 whole grain servings per day depending on your age and sex.
 Whole grains are versatile and tasty but it may be challenging to figure out how to get more into your diet.
 Read on for tips on buying and preparing whole grains.

 Whole grains are grains which have undergone the least amount of processing.
 This means that all three parts of the grain are preserved, including the bran, germ, and endosperm.